Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 1 (in-lab) Two Room and Five Room (Sally)

-The principle finding of Experiment 1 is that both seeking and hiding are well represented by a combination of only two basis vectors (mx/mn and ma/am) even for a condition (five rooms) that has considerably more degrees of freedom.
-We also find a greater use of mn than mx (the exploitation strategies), but only in the 5-room condition.
+The principle finding of Experiment 1 is that both seeking and hiding are well represented by a combination of only two basis vectors (maximizing/minimizing and matching/antimatching) even for a condition (five rooms) that has considerably more degrees of freedom.
+We also find a greater use of minimizing distribution than maximizing distribution (the exploitation strategies), but only in the 5-room condition.